dicekeys/seeded-crypto/doxygen/Key-Derivation Options JSON Format.md

 via the `hashFunctionIterations` field, as applications that want to increase the cost of key derviation to prevent brute forcing should use `Argon2id` or `Scrypt`.

-## Extension fields
+## Extensions

+In addition to the fields used by the seeded cryptography library, this JSON format supports fields that this library makes no use of.
+When processing this JSON format, the seeded cryptography library will ignore any fields it does not use.
-In addition to the fields specified by this library, this format can be extended to support additional fields.
-This library will ignore those fields when processing the JSON format, but since those fields are part of the JSON string, they will be part of the seed used to derive the output.
-No matter how small the change to the JSON string, whether the insertion of a new field or the insertion of a white-space character, will cause an entirely different key to be derived.
+Since those fields are part of the JSON string, they _will_ be part of the seed used to derive the output and so changes to those fields will change the key.
+(No matter how small the change to the JSON string, whether the insertion of a new field or the insertion of a white-space character, they are used to seed the key-derivation hash function and thus changes will cause an entirely different key to be derived.)

-So, for example, an arbitrary salt could be extended when deriving a SymmetricKey as illustred by this key-derivation options JSON string:
+Since any JSON object field outside the spec can be attached, one could, for example, use a field to salt the derivation of a SymmetricKey as illustred by this key-derivation options JSON string:
 ```
 {
     "keyType": "SymmetricKey",